quicwg/base-drafts/draft-ietf-quic-transport.md

 not guarantee that every acknowledgement is seen by the sender before it is no longer included in the ACK frame.
 Packets could be received out of order and all subsequent ACK frames containing them could be lost.
-In this case, the loss recovery algorithm may cause spurious retransmits, but the sender will continue making forward progress.
+In this case, the loss recovery algorithm could cause spurious retransmits, but the sender will continue making forward progress.

 ### Limiting ACK Ranges